salaboy/opensource/README.md

 	- Influence will come from value added, not your title
   - Open Source is changing with the Cloud
   - Being part of Open Source is an active task, you cannot be a passive consumer
+  - Sharing is an innate part of learning

+Sharing/teaching something is always challenging, because it implies spending time preparing, summarizing and understanding something well enough to be able to explain it to someone else.
+From that angle, having a blog where you can continously share with other your lessons learned was key for my Open Source Journey.
+I've opened [salaboy.com](https://salaboy.com) around 2008, where I just wrote about the projects that I was using and researching.
+In the long run, my blog provided me a track record of what've I've done and in conjunction with my GitHub account these two resources replaced the need for having a CV.
+In other words, I don't want to be hired by someone that doesn't know my blog or my github activity.
+If they know any of these two resources, they know exactly what I've been doing and interested in the last 10 years and what my core competences are. **Contributions Matters more than credentials**

 Recognition is important in these communities and I haven't realized how important recognition is until [I was nominated for JBoss Awards in 2011](https://blog.kie.org/2011/03/vote-salaboy-community-award.html).